Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Experiments

 \paragraph{Parameterization ablation study.}

 Table~\ref{tab:ablation} and Figure~\ref{fig:representationablation} show that representing the environment map as an image pyramid and the image masks with spherical harmonics, both perform better than simply optimizing their respective element values directly.
+See supplement for more details.